0xKolten/hacking-stellar-python-edition/3-assets.md

 send_payment('SBK4EAZIWXELREKEXP4WB6DCCMJH7SGTEQE2BJALA32VQQ4ADFAWJGOV', 'GCF4PQGCOFR245LDPRMBDGMD7VQMOGF2KQZJAWICB6JJ337NDPUQR66E', '10000', 'HACK', 'GBG7D5ZZJLAKPDBAGSVS3O3TMIV2O3HOIOXE2OSGGCYNRATOICDRTIAR')
 ```

-This change specifies that we are sending 1,000 HACK tokens from the issuing account to the distributing account.
+This change specifies that we are sending 10,000 HACK tokens from the issuing account to the distributing account.

 After running the script you should get a similar response to what we've seen before and should verify that the transacation was a success (```Transaction result: txSUCCESS```).

-Once the transaction is successful, you can repurpose the script we made earlier to check an account's balances:
+Once the transaction is successful, you can repurpose the script we made earlier to check *all* of an account's balances:

 ``` python
 from stellar_sdk import Server